Margin of Safety Calculator

 The formula is trivial.
 The hard work is estimating intrinsic value accurately — the number you feed into the calculator is entirely dependent on the rigour behind it.
 Three common methods:

 Discounted cash flow (DCF).
 Project free cash flows for 10-ish years, apply a terminal value, discount everything back at a cost of capital.
 Produces a specific number but sensitive to terminal growth and discount rate assumptions.
-A 1 per cent change in terminal growth can move the result by 20 per cent.
+Even a small change in the terminal growth or discount rate assumption can shift the result substantially.

 Earnings-based multiples.
 Multiply normalised earnings by a reasonable P/E for the industry and quality of the business.
 Simple, robust, but requires judgment about what earnings are normalised and what multiple is reasonable.